Suraj LabAmazon software engineer building backend systems and side projects.

 Old Model

-The more I think about it, the more it seems that the real shift is not from software to AI.
-It is from tools to systems.
+That is why I think the important shift is not software to AI.
+It is tools to systems.

-A tool solves the task in front of it.
+A tool solves the request in front of it.

 A system changes how it handles the next one.